solvingJ/blog/_posts/2016-10-31-DevOpsDays-Detroit-Takeaways.md

 ---
 layout: post
-title: DevOpsDays Detroit 2016 - Takeaways?
+title: DevOpsDays Detroit 2016 - Takeaways
 published: true
 ---
 This year I attended DevOpsDays detroit.
 Like last year, the organization of the event and the general feel of the experience were both outstanding.
 Two days seems like a lot at first, but it flies by.
 Special thanks to the RightBrainNetworks team.